Stockbridge-Munsee Tribal Law Library

 (e) FIREWOOD-FOR-SALE PERMIT.
 Adult enrolled members may obtain a permit to harvest and sell or trade firewood.

-(1) The enrolled member must present a written request to the Committee identifying the desire to sell firewood.
+(2) The enrolled member must present a written request to the Committee identifying the desire to sell firewood.
+The Committee will make a recommendation to the Tribal Council on whether to approve the permit.

 (4) A Firewood-for-Sale Permit is valid from March 15th until March 14th of the following year and is valid on Reservation lands.

-(6) The amount of timber harvested is not to exceed 10 full cords.
+(5) The amount of timber harvested is not to exceed 10 full cords.
 It is the responsibility of the permit holder to notify the Forestry Staff of wood to be scaled and verified.
 The volumes of timber from trust lands will be reported to the BIA by the end of the fiscal year.

-(7) This is an individual permit and the permit holder must be on site when harvesting or selling.
+(6) This is an individual permit and the permit holder must be on site when harvesting or selling.
 Descendants and the permit holder's non-enrolled spouse may assist the permit holder.

 (f) TEMPORARY USE PERMIT: